Anza-Borrego Desert State Park California

 Centered in the arid Borrego Badlands due east of the Visitors Center between County Road S-22 and Route 78, four million years of geologic and paleontologic history are exhibited across a stark desert landscape.
 Conglomerates, sandstones, claystones and mudstones, compressed and hardened, chronicle a variety of landscapes, fossil life forms and climates that no longer exist at Anza-Borrego.

-Font's Point may be the best place in North America to view sediments of the Pliocene and Pleistocene Epochs.
-But the visitor has to stretch their imagination to visualize a landscape devoid of cacti, Ocotillo and Creosote Bush.
-During the Pliocene Epoch, (1.6-5 million years ago), Anza-Borrego was located south of the border as a receiving basin for the ancestral Colorado River while it carved out the Grand Canyon.
+Font's Point is the ideal place to see sediments from the Pliocene or Pleistocene Epochs.
+The visitor must use their imagination to imagine a landscape without cacti and Ocotillo.
+Anza-Borrego, which was situated south of the border during the Pliocene Epoch (1.6-5million years ago), served as a basin for the ancestral Colorado River and carved the Grand Canyon.

-To the east, where the land slopes downward, the placid inland pool of the Salton Sea, 235-feet below sea level, occupies the lowest portion of the geologically young Salton Trough, down-dropped by faulting that is separating Baja from mainland Mexico.
-To the west, the granitic San Ysidro Mountains rise above the Anza-Borrego Desert.
-To the north, Clark's Dry Lake contrasts with smaller Coyote Mountain and the 8,000-foot Santa Rosa Mountains.
+The Salton Sea is located to the east of the sloped land.
+It occupies the lowest part of the geologically young Salton Trough.
+This portion was formed by faulting which is separating Baja and mainland Mexico.
+The Anza-Borrego Desert is to the west.
+To its east, the granitic San Ysidro Mountains rises above it.
+Clark's Dry Lake contrasts to the smaller Coyote Mountain, and the 8,000-foot Santa Rosa Mountains.

 Click on links below to watch video on -